Sergius of Radonezh: Death and canonization

 The Catholic Church officially recognizes Sergius.
 In 1940, he was included in the liturgical calendar authorized for the Russian Catholics.
+Moreover, the most recent edition of the Roman Martyrology commemorates Sergius under the date of 25 September.

 Sergius is honored in the Calendar of Saints of several churches of the Anglican Communion and is remembered in the Church of England with a commemoration on 25 September.

 The ecumenical Fellowship of Saint Alban and Saint Sergius is named in part for him.

 In December 1937, Pavel Florensky (1882–1937), a Russian theologian, priest, mathematician, inventor, philosopher and engineer died in the Soviet Gulag and it is thought he was condemned by an extrajudicial NKVD troika under NKVD Order No. 00447 to be executed during the 1930s Bolshevik purges after refusing to disclose the hiding place of Sergius' head which the Bolsheviks wanted destroyed.
 It is rumored that Florensky and other theologians were involved in a plot to save and hide the relics of St. Sergius.
 The relics were returned by Pavel Golubtsov, later "Archbishop Sergius", to the cathedral of Troitse-Sergiyeva Lavra in 1946 when it was reopened.

 Legacy

 Much information about Sergius and his acts is taken from the writing of his life composed in the 15th century, which has come down to us in many later editions in the 15th to 20th century Russian manuscripts.
 The memory of Sergius of Radonezh has lived on thanks to the unique manuscript entitled "The Life of St. Sergius of Radonezh" written by famous hagiographer Pachomius the Serb, also known as Pachomius Logothetes.
 The original manuscript is housed in the National Library of Russia.

+Historian Serge Aleksandrovich Zenkovsky wrote that Sergius, along with Epiphanius the Wise, Stephen of Perm, and the painter Andrei Rublev, signified "the Russian spiritual and cultural revival of the late fourteenth and early fifteenth century".